codeforamerica/code_for_vallejo/about.md

 <b>We want to hear from you.</b>
 During February, we met with representatives from City departments and community and faith based organizations including:

-Fighting Back
+* Fighting Back
-Emmanuel Temple
+* Emmanuel Temple
-Kyles Temple
+* Kyle's Temple
-This is Vallejo
+* This is Vallejo
-Participatory Budgeting Program
+* Participatory Budgeting Program
-NAACP Vallejo Chapter
+* NAACP Vallejo Chapter
-Neighborhood Watch groups
+* Neighborhood Watch groups
-BayTerrace Neighborhood Association
+* BayTerrace Neighborhood Association
-Centro Latino
+* Centro Latino
-Better Vallejo
+* Better Vallejo
-Transformation Vallejo
+* Transformation Vallejo
-Vallejo Unified School District
+* Vallejo Unified School District
-Vallejo Greater Recreation District
+* Vallejo Greater Recreation District
-Champber of Commerce
+* Champber of Commerce
-Black Chamber of Commerce
+* Black Chamber of Commerce
-[and the list goes on with each one linked.
-Maybe makes sense to have four columns or something like that?
-Columns for city, community, and faith-based groups?]
-. . . .

 If you represent or are a member of a Vallejoan community that we should be in touch with, please let us know so that we can make the connection.
 You can also send our surveys [create a page for surveys, link to it here] to your community members so that we can connect with them that way.

 Thank you!